Adam Jones (American football): Las Vegas shooting case and suspension

 On the morning of February 19, 2007, during the 2007 NBA All-Star Game weekend in Las Vegas, Jones was allegedly involved in an altercation with an exotic dancer at Minxx, a local strip club.
 Jones and American rap artist Nelly, along with another patron known as Richard Rich, showered the stage with hundreds of $1 bills.
 Club promoter Chris Mitchell then directed his dancers to pick up the money.
 According to the club's co-owner, Jones became enraged when a dancer began taking the money without his permission.
 He allegedly grabbed her by her hair and slammed her head on the stage.
-A security guard intervened and scuffled with members of Jones' entourage.
+A security guard intervened and scuffled with members of Jones's entourage.
 Jones then allegedly threatened the guard's life.
 During this time, Mitchell and a male associate left the club with a garbage bag filled with $81,020 in cash and two Breitling watches, which police later recovered.
-After club patrons left following the original confrontation, the club owner claimed that a person in Jones' entourage returned with a gun and fired into a crowd, damaging equipment and striking three people, including a security guard.
+After club patrons left following the original confrontation, the club owner claimed that a person in Jones's entourage returned with a gun and fired into a crowd, damaging equipment and striking three people, including a security guard.
 The guard was shot twice, and one of the people hit—former professional wrestler Tommy Urbanski—was paralyzed from the waist down.
 Jones maintained that he did not know the shooter, although the club's owner insisted that Jones did.
 On March 26, 2007, the Las Vegas Metropolitan Police Department recommended to the city's district attorney that Jones would be charged with one count of felony coercion, one misdemeanor count of battery and one misdemeanor count of threat to life.